-Why Are The Signs Of Depression In Men Different?
+Why Are Signs Of Depression In Men Different From Women's Symptoms?

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Men and boys may face mental health stigmas that can cause accessing care for a mental illness to feel challenging or shameful.
+Men and boys may face particular mental health stigmas that can make seeking care for a mental illness feel especially challenging or even shameful.
 Depression is a common mental health condition that anyone of any gender can experience.
-Signs of depression, however, may vary between people of different genders.
+Signs of depression, however, may vary between people of different genders due to how different genders are socialized.
 For example, men may be more likely to experience anger and aggression rather than sadness, and they may not realize that this can be a symptom of some types of depression, including major depressive disorder.

 There are five significant depression symptoms commonly seen in men, including overindulging in escapism, medical symptoms, substance use disorder, irritability, and risky behaviors.
 Although anyone may experience these symptoms, they may be more common in men.